EDUCBA

 Example 2-7

-Like this, we can import the data from different sources or databases to excel to work on them.
+We can import the data from different sources or databases to Excel to work on them like this.

 Pros of Importing Data in Excel

-• By importing the data from any other sources, we can link different tables, files, columns, or sections and get the data we require.
+• By importing the data from other sources, we can link different tables, files, columns, or sections and get the required data.

-• We also avoid unnecessary crashing or handing of files if the data is huge.
+• We also avoid unnecessary crashing or handing off files if the data is huge.

 Cons of Importing Data in Excel